Multi-class classification empirical study using real textual data

 Code

-# visualize performance of each model on dataset
+# visualize performance of each model on datasetplot_results_graph(results, title="Performance on Derived Dataset 2")

 From above you can notice that our logistic regression model and the first two variants of MLP classifier perform worse on the derived dataset 2, whereas, the MLP 3 variant is able to perform slightly better than other models.
 However, in general, all models perform less better with derived dataset 2 than with the derived dataset 1.